George Floyd protests in Los Angeles County, California: Hancock Park

 On June 2, protesters chanted "defund the police" outside Los Angeles Mayor Garcetti's house in Hancock Park.

 Hollywood

 On June 2, thousands of protesters turned up in Hollywood for a second day to demand justice following the murder of George Floyd.
 The demonstration began around noon near the intersection of Hollywood Boulevard and Vine Street, and quickly grew in size.
 At one point, two different large bodies of protesters were covering extensive ground across the area.

 On June 7, fueled by continued outrage over the murder of George Floyd, tens of thousands of people spilled onto the streets of Hollywood on Sunday evening.
-A crowd estimated at between 20,000 to 30,000 protesters tied up multiple city blocks on various Hollywood streets until well into the evening.
+A crowd estimated at between 20,000 and 30,000 protesters tied up multiple city blocks on various Hollywood streets until well into the evening.

 On June 13, the All Black Lives Matter anti-racism solidarity march drew at least 20,000 people, shutting down Hollywood Boulevard to vehicle traffic from Highland Avenue to La Brea Avenue, police said.